GeveoAu/blog/_posts/2018-10-15-Overcome-Top-Testing-Challenges-in-Agile-Environment.md

 <img src="https://media.giphy.com/media/l2JdThIw8nSCDyrVC/giphy.gif" width="200" height="200" />

-Automation is a big change that involves huge effort and the complexity is also very high.
+Automation is a big challenge that involves huge effort and the complexity is also very high.
 Organizations usually look for internal experts and start with trial and error knowing that some of the decisions can go wrong or they hire experts who have deep understanding and expertise in the area.
 Once the decision is taken easily can follow following steps to overcome this challenge

 * Create a Task Committee who will be authorized to drive the Change.